dkvz/dorade-noframework-blog/README.md

     * We would just be keeping the document fragment.
      * I'm probably going to have to do this for performances reasons.
 * Theme color in the manifest.json is wrong.
 * The styles folder should be inside src.
+I mean that is arguable.
 * Add "exit page" callbacks in routing to unregister event listeners on some pages.
   * Removing nodes also GCs the listeners, but not very effectively on old IE versions (as in IE 8).
   * So this is very low priority.
+* npm run dev doesn't work on windows.
+I made another command: npm run dev-win.
+But that is more like a hack.
+I'm also not 100% sure it even works.
+Or if it doesn't set the env to dev forever after it ran once.